 Population or Sample Size (N)

-The size of the data set (sample or population) is simply how many observations (values) you use to calculate all the summary statistics.
-It is usually marked as N (or n).
-In Excel you can easily get N using the COUNT function.
-In the Descriptive Statistics Calculator, N is in cell D8.
+In Excel you can easily get it using the COUNT function.
+In the Descriptive Statistics Calculator, data set size is in cell D8.

-Arithmetic mean is the most commonly known and used of all the summary statistics.
-It is the arithmetic average of all values in a data set.
 Arithmetic average is calculated as the sum of all values divided by the data set size (N).
-In Excel, you get arithmetic mean using the AVERAGE function.
-It is cell D9 in the calculator.
+In Excel, you can get arithmetic mean using the AVERAGE function.
+It is cell D9 in the Descriptive Statistics Calculator.

-The simplicity of its calculation and interpretation is the main advantage of artihmetic mean.
+Simplicity of calculation and interpretation is one of the main advantages of arithmetic mean.
 However, there are also drawbacks.
-In some cases (for example when there are extreme values in the data set), other measures tell a better story about the data (one of them is median – see below).
+In some cases (for example when there are extreme values in the data set), other measures tell a better story about the data (one of them is median).